werf/werf/docs/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 ***User stage*** is a [_stage_]({{ "internals/stages_and_storage.html" | true_relative_url }}) containing _assembly instructions_ from the config.
 Currently, there are two kinds of assembly instructions: _shell_ and _ansible_. werf provides four user stages and executes them in the following order: _beforeInstall_, _install_, _beforeSetup_, and _setup_.
 You can create the specific docker layer by executing assembly instructions contained within the respective stage.

-## Motivation behind stages

-### Opinionated build structure

-The _user stages pattern_ is based on analysis of instructions for building real-life applications.
-It turns out that the categorization of assembly instructions into four _user stages_ is perfectly enough for most applications.
-Grouping decreases the size of layers and speeds up the image building process.

-### Framework for a build process

-The _user stages pattern_ defines the structure of a building process, and thus, sets boundaries for a developer.
-It distinguishes favorably from Dockerfile’s unstructured instructions since the developer has a good understanding of what instructions have to be included in each _stage_.

-### Run an assembly instruction on git changes

-The execution of a _user stage_ can depend on changes of files in a git repository werf supports local and remote git repositories.
-The user stage can be dependent on changes in several repositories.
-Various changes in the repository can lead to a rebuild of different _user stages_.

-### More build tools: shell, ansible, ...

-_Shell_ is a familiar and well-known build tool.
-Ansible is newer, and you have to spend some time studying it.

-If you need a prototype as soon as possible, then _the shell_ is your choice — it works like a `RUN` instruction in Dockerfile.
-The configuration of Ansible is declarative, mostly idempotent, and well suited for long-term maintenance.

-The stage execution is isolated in code, so implementing support for another tool is not so difficult.

 ## Using user stages

 werf provides four _user stages_ where assembly instructions can be defined. werf does not impose any restrictions on assembly instructions.
 You can specify the same variety of instructions as for the `RUN` instruction in Dockerfile.
 At the same time, the categorization of assembly instructions is based on our experience with real applications.
 So, the following actions are enough for building the vast majority of applications: